MonaAl-Dawsari/Ping-Pong-Game/README.md

-the Firt page in the game
+The Firt page in the game
 ![firstpage](https://files.slack.com/files-pri/T0351JZQ0-F01STM31351/vid-20210329-wa0008.gif)

-After you read the instructer and click start  you will see Our Pong game has the following components:
+After you read the instructer and click start  you will see Our Ping Pong game  components:

 * The game board
 * Net in the middle